dsmrreader/dsmr-reader/docs/installation.rst

 Your first reading (optional)
 -----------------------------
 **OPTIONAL**: You may skip this section as it's not required for the application to install.
-However, if you have never read your meter's P1 telegrapport before, I recommend to perform an initial reading to make sure everything works as expected.
+However, if you have never read your meter's P1 telegram port before, I recommend to perform an initial reading to make sure everything works as expected.

 - Now login as the user we have just created, to perform our very first reading! ::